AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 > Make Games That Adapts To Players, Not The Other Way Around!

-> And Keep The Source Of The Retention And Revenue Out Of Competitors' Sight!
+> And Keep The Source Of Retention And Revenue Out Of Competitors' Sight!

 ## Disclaimer